drittich/DnsTube/README.md

 	</a>
 </p>

-A Windows service for dynamically updating Cloudflare DNS entries with your public IP address.
+A Dynamic DNS (DDNS) Windows service for Cloudflare.

 ## What is this?